xiaoshatianguo/graduation_project_web/README.md

 # graduation_project_web
 my 2018 graduation_project_web

-### Based on the node background project of the [ali egg framework](https://eggjs.org), the front and rear end are not separated, and the node background code and the front-end template engine rendering are all in the project.
+Based on the node background project of the [ali egg framework](https://eggjs.org), the front and rear end are not separated, and the node background code and the front-end template engine rendering are all in the project.

-### The theme of the project is the original photography interactive community-based website PC.
+The theme of the project is the original photography interactive community-based website PC.

+### Keywords:
-### Keywords: style responsive website, community site, PC website, nodejs background, graduation project.
+style responsive website, community site, PC website, nodejs background, graduation project.

+### Database environment：
-### Database: mysql, database visualization tool: navicat.
+Database: mysql, database visualization tool: navicat.

 ## egg QuickStart